justinmeiners/efficient-programming-with-components/15_merge_inplace.md

     /      /
     f0     f1

 We will first bisect one of the ranges and pick a guy from the middle.
 Then we ask, "where would it fit in the other sequence?"
 Do we have a function for that?
 We do.
 It's called `lower_bound`.

 Assume we bisect the left.
-So then we let `f0_0 = f0`,
-and `f0_1` be the bisection
-of the first interval.
+Then let `f0_0 = f0` and `f0_1` be the bisection of the first interval.
 Then `f1_1` is found from the right using `lower_bound`.
 (that should take `O(log(n))` comparisons).